kenke11/movie-quotes-api/README.md

 ## Getting started

-1. first you needFirst of all you need to clone this repository from github:
+1. First of all you need to clone this repository from github:

 ```sh
 git clone https://github.com/RedberryInternship/tazokenkebashvili-movie-quotes.git
 ```

-2. Next step requires you to run *composer install* in order to install all the dependencies.
+2. Next step requires from you to run *composer install* in order to install all the dependencies.

 ```sh
 composer install